Duks31/Duks31.github.io/content/contact.md

 draft: False
 ---

-I am willing to collaborate and work on project on AI / ML.
+I am willing to collaborate and work on project on AI / ML and Robotics.

 Contact me: chidubemjan31@gmail.com